1. Home

 The Bottom Line on Solar Panels and Snow

-Snow and cold usually isn’t a problem with solar panels.
+Snow and cold usually aren’t problems with solar panels.
 Snow may temporarily interrupt electricity production, but will typically melt off fairly quickly.
 Since solar systems are specifically designed for every home, typical snowfall is likely factored into the design.

-If you’d like to learn more from Palmetto, you can use our solar savings calculator or contact form.
+If you’d like to learn more from Palmetto, check out our solar resource library.

-Solar energy is proven to be reliable and efficient through harsh winters as some of the best all-around and growing states for solar have tough winters.
+Solar energy can be reliable and efficient through harsh winters as some of the best all-around and growing states for solar have long winters.
 Panels are durable enough to stand up to the snow.
-Teaming with experts to walk you through the value of battery backup energy and net metering can help plan right for your climate.

 Snow and Solar Panels FAQs